Does block size matter in randomized block Krylov low-rank approximation?: Randomized block Krylov with any block size

 \subsection{Ensuring a singular value gap by perturbing the input}

 The careful reader may notice that the RBKI bounds \Cref{thm:LRA,thm:LRA_gap} become vacuous if the minimum relative gap $\mingap{k}$ is small.
 Fortunately, the minimum gap can be controlled by adding a random perturbation to the input.
-The idea is as follows: \begin{itemize} \item Fix $\gamma > 0$, and generate a diagonal perturbation \mD with entries drawn uniformly from $[-\gamma,\gamma]$. \item Run RBKI on the shifted matrix $\mA\mA^\tp + \mD$, obtaining $\mZ = \orth(\cK_q(\mA\mA^\tp + \mD))$. \item Output $\hat\mA = \mZ \llbracket \mZ^\tp \mA\rrbracket_k$ , as usual. \end{itemize} This perturbation approach was proposed and analyzed by Meyer, Musco, and Musco \cite[sec.~5]{MMM24}.
-Their main result \cite[Lem.~5.1]{MMM24} can be summarized as follows: \begin{importedlemma}[Smoothed analysis] Let $\hat{\lambda}_i$ denote the eigenvalues of $\mA\mA^\tp + \mD$, defined above, and assume $\gamma \le \norm{\mA}_2$.
+The idea is as follows: \begin{itemize} \item Fix $\gamma > 0$, and generate a diagonal perturbation \mD with entries drawn uniformly from $[-\gamma,\gamma]$. \item Run RBKI on the shifted matrix $\mA\mA^\tp + \mD$, obtaining $\mZ = \orth(\cK_q(\mA\mA^\tp + \mD))$. \item Output $\hat\mA = \mZ \llbracket \mZ^\tp \mA\rrbracket_k$ , as usual. \end{itemize} This perturbation approach was proposed by Meyer, Musco, and Musco \cite[sec.~5]{MMM24} and analyzed using a well-known result of Minami \cite{Min96}.
+Concretely, referring to \cite[Lem.~5.1]{MMM24}, we have: \begin{importedlemma}[Smoothed analysis] Let $\hat{\lambda}_i$ denote the eigenvalues of $\mA\mA^\tp + \mD$, defined above, and assume $\gamma \le \norm{\mA}_2$.
 There exists a universal constant $\const > 0$ such that, with probability $\delta$,

 \end{importedlemma}

 To obtain the best possible time complexities, we may choose the perturbation magnitude $\gamma \coloneqq \varepsilon \sigma_{k+1}^2/3n$ as in \cite[Cors.~5.1 \& 5.2]{MMM24}, yielding the matrix-vector complexity $bq = \order( k \log ({n\cond{k'}}/{\delta \varepsilon})/\sqrt{\varepsilon})$, independent of the gap $\mingap{k'}$.
 (As in the formal statement of \Cref{thm:LRA}, $k' = b \cdot \lceil k / b \rceil \approx k$.)
 In practice, we can choose the perturbations to be on the order of the machine precision $\gamma = \order(\varepsilon_{\rm mach}\norm{\mA}_2)$, which ensures that $\cond{k'} / \mingap{k'} \le \poly(n) / \poly(\varepsilon_{\rm mach})$.
 RBKI with random perturbations was used empirically in recent work of Kressner and Shao \cite{KS24}.